galikbence/genome_annotation/README.md

         Scaffold2	AUGUSTUS_3	gene	7345	13968	0.07	-	.
 ID=g1
         Scaffold2	GeneMark.hmm	gene	7345	7746	1	-	.
 ID=g1

+   Here, the gene IDs are not relevant because the tool will use the coordintes to find overlaps between different models.

    #### 2. Alingments for evidences

-   We can prepare cDNA (assembled transcripts from RNA-seq data) alignments using [GMAP/GSNAP](https://github.com/juliangehring/GMAP-GSNAP)
+   We can prepare cDNA (assembled transcripts from RNA-seq data) alignments using [GMAP/GSNAP](https://github.com/juliangehring/GMAP-GSNAP).
+We can do it in two simple steps:

         #Creating genome index

          gmap_build -d <genome> [-k <kmer size>] <fasta_files...>

         #Mapping transcripts to the genome

          gmap -d <genome> -B 5 -t 10 -f 3 transcripts.fasta

  Rename the output file as `cdna.gff`!